kumachan-mis/py-pdf-term/docs/index.rst

          This layer depends on `spaCy <https://spacy.io>`_.

       Method Layer
-         This layer calculates ranking scores of candidates based on occurence/co-occurence/concatenation frequency, document frequency, colocation likelihood and so on.
+         This layer calculates method scores of candidates based on occurence/co-occurence/concatenation frequency, document frequency, colocation likelihood and so on.
          It's up to an algorithm what values are used to find scores.